Shivamjyal/shivamjyal/README.md

 - 🔭 I’m currently working on ...
 Designing a secure company network with the help of Cisco Packet Tracker.
 - 🌱 I’m currently learning about...
 About networking, Operating System, Bash scripting, etc.
 - 👯 I’m looking to collaborate on ...
 Network design and securing
 - 📫 How to reach me: ...
-My instagram id is:- Shivamjyal and linkdin account is: shivamjyal
+My instagram and linkdin id is mentiones